 A little late here, but before I publish the 2019 Edition, I had to at least get the basics of the 2018 Edition published.
 I’m not going to publish a lot about the experience because this ride is a well trodden, eh hem, path.
 However, it did happen to be the wettest spring in recorded history so we experienced at best wet or at worst hard rain the whole time.
-In brief:
+A few illustrative photos:

 Any readers of this blog – Bueller, Bueller, Bueller – are sure to know I’ve been talking about some long distance bike touring for some time.
 Finally some motivation, in the form of an email from an ABRT teammate, came along: “Hey, let’s ride from Pittsburgh to DC in 4 days.”
 Of course without thinking too much, I was IN.
 We went back and forth on the details but in the end we picked the third weekend in June to do the GAP/C&O.